qbicsoftware-archive/portlet-template/README.md

 ### III - Test your portlet locally

-Go to the generated folder (i.e., `donut-portlet` in our case) and execute the following maven command in a terminal (or using your IDE of choice), like so:
+Go to the generated folder (i.e., `donut-portlet` in our case) and run:

 ```bash
 mvn jetty:run